iMMAP/ngm-reporthubDocs/docs/services.md

 > purpose   :   to get user user menu params
 ### getEditableRoles()
 > use       :   ngmAuth
 > purpose   :   to get user's allowed roles to edit on users
+## **ngmPermissions**
+> In ngmPermissions contain a list of a role to assign user-level access
 ## **ngmClusterHelper**
 ### setForm()
 >use        : ClusterProjectFormDetailsCtrl (Page Project Detail ).